The AET Board

 Before this, Adam was a senior civil servant working across education and skills, advising on policy and leading national change programmes.
 This included establishing the first system of student loans in Further Education, and launching the National Careers Service.

-Claire is the Director of National Services at Ambitious About Autism and Vice Chair of the Autism Education Trust Programme Board.
+Claire is Deputy CEO The Tarka Learning Partnership and Vice Chair of the Autism Education Trust Programme Board.

 Ian Adam Bellamy